Sylvano Bussotti: Life and career

 Bussotti was the stage director of Mussorgsky's The Fair at Sorochyntsi for La Scala in Milan in 1981, followed two years later by Puccini's Il trittico, a televised production for which he designed the set of Gianni Schicchi.
 He served as the artistic director of La Fenice in Venice, directed the Puccini Festival in Torre del Lago, and was director of opera at La Scala.
 He was head of the music section of the Venice Biennale from 1987.
 He taught composition, analysis and the history of musical theatre at the Academy of Fine Arts in L'Aquila, at the Internationale Bachakademie Stuttgart in Stuttgart, at the Royan Festival and from 1980 to 1991 at the Fiesole School of Music.
 As a personality, he was notoriously flamboyant and occasionally shocking.
 Openly gay, Bussotti expressed his sexuality in his music as early as 1958, when it was socially dangerous to do so.
 His partner and spouse was Rocco Quaglia, a ballet dancer and choreographer with whom he collaborated in many projects.

-Bussotti died at a nursing home in Milan at age 89 after a long illness, shortly before his 90th birthday.
+Bussotti died at a nursing home in Milan after a long illness on 19 September 2021, twelve days before his 90th birthday.
 Festivities planned in Florence for the event are held in his memory, titled 90 Bussotti, from 20 to 25 September, including performances by Fabbrica Europa, Florence Queer Festival, Fondazione Culturale Stensen, Maschietto Editore, and Tempo Reale, collaborating with Maggio Musicale Fiorentino, Bussotti Opera Ballet and the Museo Marino Marini.
-In Germany, from September 29 to October 1, a scientific conference was held on Bussotti's work, in the course of which the Ensemble E-MEX played two commemorative concerts.
+In Germany, from 29 September to 1 October, a scientific conference was held on Bussotti's work, in the course of which the Ensemble E-MEX played two commemorative concerts.
 This included the first complete performance of Bussotti's "Piêces de Chair II" (1960), sung, among others, by soprano Monica Benvenuti, who had long been closely associated with the composer.